Skip to content

-Santa Cruz Shakespeare is proud to announce our Spring 2026 touring program, presenting our newest production The Tempest, and our popular bilingual adaptation of Romeo and Juliet!
-If you can't come to the Grove for one of our shows, let us come to you!
-Whether in a school, a library, a retirement community, a park, or another type of venue, we have something that will fit your bill ... and your budget!
+Santa Cruz Shakespeare is proud to announce our Fall 2026 touring workshop program!
+If you can’t come to the Grove for one of our shows, let us come to you.
+Whether in a school, a library, a retirement community, a park, or another type of venue, we offer engaging, interactive Shakespeare experiences designed to fit your needs—and your budget.

 Recommended for grades 5th–12th; suitable for younger audiences at the discretion of the school.

-This play involves violence, mentions of suicide, and strong language, plus the use of prop knives.
-We can provide an option that does not include prop knives if required; just let us know as we coordinate our tour to your site.
+This play includes themes of violence, murder, death and the supernatural, along with staged combat and the use of prop weapons.
+We can provide an option that does not include prop weapons if required; just let us know as we coordinate our tour to your site.

 English Language Arts: